wyattkac/Test_and_Learn/Django Web Development with Python.md

                 "tutorial_published",]
     admin.site.register(Tutorial, TutorialAdmin)

-or, if you want to change how things are presented:
+or, if you want to change how things are presented, add:

     class TutorialAdmin(admin.ModelAdmin):
       fieldsets = [